Who Was Persephone? Consort of Hades & Goddess of Spring

 Though a maiden goddess, zealously defended by her mother for a long time, Persephone did eventually have two children, a daughter named Melinoe and a son called Zagreus.

 Zagreus, or “Great Hunter,” was the god of Orphic Mysteries.
 His birth was the result of a tryst between the goddess Persephone and Zeus when the god disguised himself as a serpent and seduced the Queen of the Underworld.
-Once he was born, Zeus placed Zagreus on the throne of heaven and gave the child his lightning bolts, unknowing that the Titanes would trick and dismember the boy once Hera poisoned their minds against him.
+Once he was born, Zeus placed Zagreus on the throne of heaven and gave the child his lightning bolts, unknowing that the Titans would trick and dismember the boy once Hera poisoned their minds against him.
 Zeus saved the child’s heart and made it into a potion that Semele drank, thereby conceiving Dionysos.

-Symbolism Associated With the Goddess Persephone
+Symbolism of the Goddess Persephone

 rape of persephone

-The Rape of Persephone, Thomas Hart Benton, 1938-1939, The Nelson-Atkins Museum of Art
+The Rape of Persephone, Thomas Hart Benton, 1938-1939.
+Source: Nelson-Atkins Museum of Art

 Because she was the Goddess of Spring, Persephone was often associated with many spring-themed symbols.
 Wreaths of flowers, reeds, lilies, and precious gems were all associated with her in various forms.
 Any form of vegetation, animal, or even scent representing new life was related to Persephone in some way or another because it was only upon her return to Earth that life could go on each year.